findMee/springboot-swagger-generator/README.md

 ### Swagger UI

-  **springfox** with **springfox-swagger-ui** will generate a swagger html page, It makes user interaction with the Swagger documentation much easier.
+  **springfox** with **springfox-swagger-ui** will generate a swagger html page, It makes user interaction with the Swagger documentation much easier. swagger ui html can be generated at ${applicationContextPath/swagger-ui.html

   MavenDependency: